Senior Citizens and Bankruptcy: What You Need To Know

 If you’ve already merged your Social Security benefit money, it's best to discuss your next steps with an attorney.

-To determine whether senior citizen bankruptcy makes sense or is beneficial for you, consider these points:
+To determine whether bankruptcy is beneficial for you as a senior, consider these points: Bankruptcy might be right for you if:

-• If you have the type of debt that can be discharged in bankruptcy.
+• You have the type of debt that can be discharged in bankruptcy.

-• If you can protect most or all of your property.
+• You can protect most or all of your property.

-• If you’re able to pass the means test for Chapter 7.
+• You’re able to pass the means test for Chapter 7 bankruptcy.

-• If you can discharge enough debt to make the lawyer fees, filing fees, and other costs worth it.
+• You can discharge enough debt to make the lawyer fees, filing fees, and other costs worth it.

 For senior citizens, it may make sense to file for bankruptcy if they’ve amassed a lot of medical debt.
 Bankruptcy may be a viable alternative for retirees whose income has decreased and whose obligations have accumulated.

-An overwhelming amount of seniors’ credit card debt could be another situation where bankruptcy may make sense.
+An overwhelming amount of senior credit card debt may be another situation where bankruptcy makes sense.

-There’s no age limit for filing bankruptcy, but some states may require you to be at least 18 years old.
-Here’s a list of eligibility requirements for Chapter 7 and Chapter 13 bankruptcy.
+Here’s a list of eligibility requirements for Chapter 7 and Chapter 13 bankruptcy:

 • You must pass the means test.